Chart Color Schemes

 Franklin displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Franklin's latest Census data shows 49.9% houses and 50.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-The Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
-Home ownership in Franklin was 10.5%, with mortgaged dwellings at 42.5% and rented ones at 47.0%.
-Median monthly mortgage repayment was $1,885, below the Australian Capital Territory average of $2,123.
-Median weekly rent was $460, compared to Australian Capital Territory's $462.
-Nationally, Franklin's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Franklin's dwelling structures, as per the latest Census, consisted of 49.9% houses and 50.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
+Home ownership in Franklin was at 10.5%, with mortgaged dwellings at 42.5% and rented ones at 47.0%.
+The median monthly mortgage repayment was $1,885, below the Australian Capital Territory average of $2,123.
+The median weekly rent figure was $460, compared to Australian Capital Territory's $462.
+Nationally, Franklin's mortgage repayments were higher at $1,885 than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing